Crestview Attorneys for Possession of Heroin or Opioids

 What defenses are there to Possession of Heroin or Opioids?

-Here are some other defenses I will explore:
+Here are some other defenses we will explore:

-If you were in a car with other people, and drugs were found, I can argue that the evidence should be suppressed because of a legal theory called constructive possession.
+If you were in a car with other people, and drugs were found, we can argue that the evidence should be suppressed because of a legal theory called constructive possession.
 The only way the State can prosecute you for constructive possession is if they can prove that you exercised dominion and control over the drugs.
-Several years ago, I defended a client with this exact scenario.
+Several years ago, we defended a client with this exact scenario.
 He was riding in the back seat of a car.
 There were 4 guys in the car.
 The police pulled them over and searched the car.
-Drugs were found on the floor right at my client’s feet.
-I filed a Motion to Dismiss.
-I argued that the car was dark, it wasn’t his car, and he had no idea the drugs were there.
+Drugs were found on the floor right at our client’s feet.
+We filed a Motion to Dismiss.
+We argued that the car was dark, it wasn’t his car, and he had no idea the drugs were there.
 The judge agreed and dismissed the case.
 This client had several priors, and was facing a prison sentence if he had been convicted.